“Towards sensuous ecologies, Rethinking ableism in choreographic and movement practices”

 Costume design

-Performances at the hospital unit for activities for families with children with disabilities and at the special school
+Performances at the special school and the hospital unit for activities for families with children with disabilities; Stockholm, Sweden

 Knowledge sharing: lectures and workshops on my practice and research

-Seoul Summer International ASSITEJ festival for theatre for children, Seoul, Korea (photos: ASSITEJI Fotobee)
+• Seoul Summer International ASSITEJ festival for theatre for children, Seoul, Korea, 2023

 Study visits: attending conferences, workshops, rehearsals and performances related to the research focus (Companies: Oily Cart, UK; Bamboozle, UK; Second Hand Dance, UK; Frozen Light, UK; Danskompaniet Spinn, Gothenburg, SE)